iitmcvg/iitmcvg.github.io/_pages/projects.md

 title: "Projects"
 layout: single
 permalink: "/projects/"
+header:
+  overlay_image: /assets/images/projects/projects.png
+  overlay_filter: 0.6 # same as adding an opacity of 0.5 to a black background
 author_profile: true
 ---

 Over the years, we have been able to venture into quite a variety of projects-topics.
 We present a few of them here.

 You may click on the subheadings to view the entire list.

 ## [Completed Projects](/completed-projects)